Prince Bethlen Gábor of Transylvania

 The death of Bethlen

 Bethlen Gábor died on 15 November 1629 before completing his work with the Swedish alliance and before reaching his hand for the Polish throne.
 He left behind a stable and independent country, a true „Fairy Garden” – it remained Prince Rakoczi György’s task to make it even stronger.
-When General Wallenstein came to know his adversary’s death he was cursing and loudly exclaimed that „it was due time that he has croaked finally”.
+When General Wallenstein came to know his adversary’s death he cursed and loudly exclaimed that „it was due time that he has croaked finally”.

 If you like my writings, please feel free to support me with a coffee here: